 Decision-making at Oxford, as at many UK HEIs, is managed through the University’s committees which operate at institutional, divisional and departmental levels.
 Many committees are established in the University Regulations and, if so, changes must be approved at all three (departmental, divisional, University) levels.

 Divisional governance is overseen by Divisional Board, supported by Planning & Resources Committee.
-There are also a number of educational committees (Graduate Studies, Undergraduate Studies, and Teaching Audit Committees), a Research Strategy Group and an Equality & Diversity Steering Group as well as an IT Forum and an Appointments Panel.
+There are also a number of educational committees (Graduate Studies, Undergraduate Studies, and Quality Assurance Committees), a Research Strategy Group and an Equality & Diversity Steering Group as well as an IT Forum and an Appointments Panel.

 Each department has its own committee structure.
 Each committee will have Terms of Reference (TORs), setting out its remit and membership.
 You should familiarise yourself with the TORs for your departmental committees when you arrive.